vors/vors.github.io/_posts/2016-11-20-leaving-microsoft.markdown

 We also have [open-source PowerShell help for core modules](https://github.com/PowerShell/PowerShell-Docs/tree/staging/reference/5.1), powered by [platyPS](https://github.com/PowerShell/platyPS).

-It was a really great time and it ends on the high note.
+I had a really great time at Microsoft and it ends on the high note.

 Going forward
 -------------